What is hypospadias?

 How is hypospadias diagnosed?

-A physician or health care professional usually diagnoses hypospadias at birth.
-The malformation can be detected by physical examination.
+A healthcare professional usually diagnoses hypospadias at birth.
+The malformation can be detected by physical exam.

 What is the treatment for hypospadias?